Agent step

 LLM Variable Description: "The SKU or product ID of the item the customer is inquiring about.
 Valid SKUs are alphanumeric codes that typically start with 'P-' followed by numbers.
 If the customer mentions a product name but not the SKU, ask them for more specific information about which product they're interested in."

-- Automatic Routing: The agent detects user intent and automatically routes to the appropriate path
+- Automatic Routing: The agent detects user intent and automatically routes to the appropriate exit condition

-- Variable Collection: You can require specific data to be collected before entering a path
+- Variable Collection: You can require specific data to be collected before entering a exit condition

-- Seamless Integration: Paths work within natural conversation, without requiring specific commands
+- Seamless Integration: Exit conditions work within natural conversation, without requiring specific commands

 - Open your Agent step editor

-- Add a new path with a descriptive name
+- Add a new exit condition with a descriptive name

-- Define a description that explains when this path should be triggered
+- Define a description that explains when this exit condition should be triggered

 - Optionally add required variables that must be collected

-- Connect the path to subsequent steps in your flow
+- Connect the exit condition to subsequent steps in your flow

 LLM Description: "Trigger this path when the user wants to return an item they purchased, expresses dissatisfaction with their order, mentions that an item is defective, or asks about the return policy.
 The user might use phrases like 'I want to return', 'how do I send this back', 'my product is broken', or 'does this have a warranty'."Required Variable: orderID